"I give my heaviest set the most energy. I group two muscles together for a workout and this gives me my best results..."

-I get a lot of mail from fans asking what exercises I do, and when.
+Hi, this is RVD.
+Rob Van Dam.
+I get a lot of mail from fans asking about my exercise routine and diet.
 My workouts are designed to fit my needs, lifting heavy and sticking to the basics.

 Also, my biceps almost always get pumped during a back workout.
 This is just because of the movements the body makes during the exercises.
 I may as well go ahead and finish biceps after back, or if I have another routine in mind, I will let bi's rest a couple days and blast them directly later.